learn-co-curriculum/dsc-two-sample-t-tests-lab/README.md

     return None
 ```

-Now that we have S2, create a function `twosample_tstatistic` to calculate the two sample t-statistic using the formula goven earlier.
+Now that we have S2, create a function `twosample_tstatistic` to calculate the two sample t-statistic using the formula given earlier.

 ```python